sparten11740/allmylights/README.md

 - [Attribution](#attribution)

 ## What am I?
 I am a little command-line utility that is meant to synchronize your lighting across a home automation bus (HAB) and proprietary RGB peripherals of a computer.
-I serve as a broker that consumes colors via MQTT and passes them on to an OpenRGB instance on your target machine.
+I serve as a broker that consumes input values via MQTT.
+I then transform those if necessary, and load a profile or apply a color in OpenRGB.
+I can also change your Desktop background.

 In other words, I let your Razer devices, Gigabyte graphics card, MSI MysticLight powered mainboard, Corsair Hydro liquid cooler, or whatever other device is supported by OpenRGB, shine in the same bright light as the ambient lighting in your appartment.